Pipeline - treatment options for cancer

 Our pipeline includes cabozantinib, our lead compound, and cobimetinib, another Exelixis-discovered compound.
-In addition, we have other programs that are the subject of partnerships and collaborations.skin cancer treatments
+In addition, we have other programs that are the subject of partnerships and collaborations.treatment options for cancer

 Exelixis’ internal development efforts are primarily focused on cabozantinib, a targeted agent that inhibits the activity of multiple receptor tyrosine kinases including MET, RET, and VEGFRs, which are implicated in pathological processes such as oncogenesis, metastasis, tumor angiogenesis, and maintenance of the tumor microenvironment.
 Exelixis has worldwide rights to cabozantinib, which we believe could have the potential to treat a wide variety of cancers.